 I also wish to encourage you in your efforts.
-I know that such encouragement is greatly needed for the important work that you do in a secular culture that is increasingly hostile to your message of speaking out for the protection of unborn babies.
-I also realize that some of you may be discouraged by media reports in the past few days about some recent comments by Pope Francis that make it appear that the Holy Father's resolve in the struggle against abortion is weakening and, as a result, that the teaching of the Catholic Church will soon be relaxed.
-I do not blame the

-Pope for your discouragement; I blame the news reports that only report selected passages of the Pope's remarks that fit their editorial narrative and their political agenda.
+I know that such encouragement is greatly needed for the important work that you do in a secular culture that is increasingly hostile to the values of Catholic healthcare.
+I also realize that some of you may be discouraged by media reports in the past few days about some recent comments regarding an interview with Pope Francis that make it appear that the Holy Father's resolve in the struggle to uphold these values is weakening and, as a result, that the teaching of the Catholic Church will soon be relaxed.
+I do not blame the Pope for such discouragement; I blame the news reports that only report selected passages of the Pope's remarks that fit their editorial narrative and their political agenda.

 The teaching of Pope Francis must be understood in its fullness, not just the media's sound bites.
-My purpose today will be to encourage you by focusing on some very important words of Pope Francis that the media have not generally reported, but which should indeed give you encouragement.
+I wish to encourage you today by focusing on some very important words of Pope Francis that the media have not generally reported, but which should indeed give you encouragement.
 The Pope speaks frequently in public and often at great length, such as his recent 12,000 word interview, so obviously I cannot repeat all of his words here.
-Therefore, I strongly encourage you to read his recent interview in full, which was published in several Jesuit publications.
+Therefore, I strongly encourage you to read his recent interview in full, which was published in several Jesuit publications.1

 From the media reports, you are probably aware that Pope Francis said, in that interview, that "We cannot insist only on issues related to abortion, gay marriage and the use of contraceptive methods.
 This is not possible.
 I have not spoken much about these things, and I was reprimanded for that."
 But immediately after that, he added, "But when we speak about these issues, we have to talk about them in a context.
-The teaching of the church, for that matter, is clear and I am a son of the church, but it is not necessary to talk about these issues all the time."
+The teaching of the church, for that matter, is clear and I am a son of the church, but it is not necessary to talk about these issues all the time."2